amenjalal94/amenjalal94.github.io/README.md

 Hello!
-I am a 5th year PhD student in economics at the London School of Economics (LSE), where I am affiliated with the [Hub for equal representation](https://www.hubequalrep.org) (HER) and the [Economics of Environment and Energy](https://sticerd.lse.ac.uk/_new/our-work/economics-of-environment-and-energy/) (EEE) Programme at [STICERD](https://sticerd.lse.ac.uk).
+I am a 5th year PhD student in economics at the [London School of Economics](https://www.lse.ac.uk/economics).

-I have a Bachelors in economics from Yale University.
+I have a Bachelors in economics from [Yale University](https://economics.yale.edu).

-Before starting the PhD, I worked at the World Bank as a research assistant at [DIME](https://www.worldbank.org/en/research/dime) and [ID4D](https://id4d.worldbank.org).
+Before starting the PhD, I worked at the [World Bank](https://www.worldbank.org/en/home) as a research assistant at [DIME](https://www.worldbank.org/en/research/dime) and [ID4D](https://id4d.worldbank.org).

 I work on labor, gender and environmental issues in low income countries.